m4ttm/lefty-mouse/README.md

-# Lefty Trackpad
+# Lefty Mouse
-This script allows you to swap your mouse buttons to left handed in system settings but keep the left button on your laptop touchpad.
-It's easier to use ThinkPad trackpoints this way.
+- Left handed mouse buttons, made for use with i3wm.
+Should be compatible with any system running xinput.

 ## Setup
-- Run `xinput list` and find your device name
-- Set the DEVICE_NAME variable in lefty-trackpad.sh to your target device name
-- Copy the script to /bin `sudo cp -i lefty-trackpad.sh /bin`
+- Copy the script to /bin `sudo cp -i lefty-mouse.sh /bin`
 - Add A New Cron Job `crontab -e`
-- Scroll to the bottom and add the following line (after all the #'s) `@reboot /bin/lefty-trackpad.sh &`
+- Scroll to the bottom and add the following line (after all the #'s) `@reboot /bin/lefty-mouse.sh &`
 - Test it `sudo reboot`